Catholic High School, Singapore: 1935–1942: Establishment as Sino-English Catholic School

 In 1936, Sino-English Catholic School moved into a purpose built school building at 222 Queen Street, beside the Church of St. Peter and Paul.
 Two years after the new school campus was completed, it reached its maximum capacity.
-Among notable features of the old school is the science room in the school, the first such feature in any Catholic school in Malaya (Singapore was part of Malaya at that time).
+Among notable features of the old school is the science room in the school, the first such feature in any Catholic school in Malaya.